Skip to content

 With a default challenge set, you can run most commands without explicitly specifying the challenge.
 If you need to override the default for a specific command, use the --challenge or -c option.

-Working with Training Data
+Training Data

 Access training datasets for a challenge, including listing available versions, getting the latest version, and downloading datasets.